EnMAP-Box/enmap-box-documentation/source/dev_section/dev_installation.rst

 Additional Tools
 ================

-The Qt company provides several tools to that help to create Qt applications and are useful for PyQt and PyQGIS users as well.
+The Qt company provides various tools that help to create Qt applications.
+They are useful for PyQt and PyQGIS users as well.

 .. _dev_qt_assistant: